Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 • How good is the customer service experience at the tool's company?

-If people don’t feel safe to raise problems or disagree, it will be difficult to identify and improve on any quality issues.
-In How to Build a Strong Customer Service Culture, we share some relevant advice.
+• Build trust and psychological safety within the team.
+If people don’t feel safe raising problems or disagreeing, it will be difficult to identify and improve on any quality issues.

 Your quality assurance will need to be modified over time as your team structure, conversation volume, and underlying work change.
 The process should always be in service to the goal of delivering higher-quality help, so do not hesitate to modify it when you identify issues.